 But if your data is owned by you and it cannot be basically taken away and sold, like what we have seen with like big corporations and so forth, their names hence will not be mentioned, so then you control the data and you control the flow of the “spice” kind of thing within the system, and hence you can make change happen.

 Mr. Bridgesmith: And this is I think, a very important part of this conversation as well, because as Adel said, A.I. cannot work without data and lots of it.
 So, if my healthcare data is not going to be of greater benefit to me as a person and to the community at large by sharing it with a large accumulation of healthcare data, so A.I. can begin to look for trends, patterns and be predictive and do all of the things that A.I. does, is it attributable to me?
-I mean it’s an identity question, and therefore I don’t want to be identified if I share my healthcare data with just any or everyone.
+I mean it’s an identify question, and therefore I don’t want to be identified if I share my healthcare data with just any or everyone.
 So, how do you separate the data that’s attributable to me from the data that might be useful for an A.I. application to improve the delivery of healthcare to all who might share my conditions.
 And that goes by a host of different names, and we haven’t solved that problem yet, but it has to be solved for A.I. to be able to use what we would call anonymized data that cannot be attributed to the person to whom it pertains, but has all of the attributes of information that could be added to a very large pool of data, so A.I. can do its work and help practitioners whether they be lawyers or doctors or accountants, do a better job of bringing counsel to their clients or healthcare to their patients.

 Mr. FitzGerald: So, from maybe a practical standpoint, from either a patient or a doctor’s perspective, would there just be one more form to fill out at the doctor’s office saying, “we sign over our data to you,” or “we take control over it”?